MarisaKirisame/DefComBlog/Calculator.md

  - 1: rewrite LExpr's compile to generate python code instead of java code.
 When you do that, of the three language (Calculator, Java, Python), which are the Meta-Language, and which are the Object-Language?
 - 0: Introduce Minus, and Divide, and think about what simp() rule there are.
 Is `(a + b) - b -> a` a good rule?
 What about `(a / b) * b -> a` and `(a * b) / b -> a`?
 How about `a * 2 -> a + a`?
 Mult is more expensive so we want to do + instead, right?
- -  2: look at the code that generate the Expr that represent sum of result matrix multiplication.
-Try to understand it, and modify it so it return the determinant of resulting matrix multiplication
+ -  2: look at the code that generate the Expr that represent sum of resulting matrix multiplication.
+Try to understand it, and modify it so it return the determinant of resulting matrix multiplication.
+LExpr.eval() it.
+Is it about as fast as the code, unchanged, as the bottleneck is in the multiplcation, not the determinant?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTMxODEzMzksNzUzMjMxOTA2LDYxMD
+eyJoaXN0b3J5IjpbLTg2NDUxNDgwNCw3NTMyMzE5MDYsNjEwMj
-IyNDY1NywtMTgyNTk3Mjc4MCwtMTUzMjcwMDQ0NiwxNDgyMzQ0
+I0NjU3LC0xODI1OTcyNzgwLC0xNTMyNzAwNDQ2LDE0ODIzNDQ2
-NjE1LC0xMDk5NDIxNTcsMTU0MTM1NDc0NCwtMjM4NTE1OTA1LC
+MTUsLTEwOTk0MjE1NywxNTQxMzU0NzQ0LC0yMzg1MTU5MDUsLT
-0xODE0NDc1Mzk1LDUyNzY4MDEyMiwtMTcxMzAzNzY0NCwtMTk1
+E4MTQ0NzUzOTUsNTI3NjgwMTIyLC0xNzEzMDM3NjQ0LC0xOTUx
-MTkwNzAyOSwxODg4NjcwNDYxLC01NzYxNDc1ODMsNjc2NDUzNz
+OTA3MDI5LDE4ODg2NzA0NjEsLTU3NjE0NzU4Myw2NzY0NTM3Mz
-M0LC0xODY2MjkwNzY2LC00OTgyNTY1ODUsLTIwNzA3NDI0Nyw1
+QsLTE4NjYyOTA3NjYsLTQ5ODI1NjU4NSwtMjA3MDc0MjQ3LDU0
-NDQ5MjA0MTFdfQ==
+NDkyMDQxMV19
 -->